forestryio/forestry.io/hugo/content/jekyll.md

     - name: Exclude Files
   - headline: Edit
     textline: |
-      Make edits right away or create Front Matter Templates to create new content.
-Our WYSIWYG Editor is based on Markdown and allows for seamless editing in the visual editor.
+      Make edits right away or create content models with Front Matter Templates.
+Our WYSIWYG Editor is based on Markdown and allows for seamless editing, even on-the-move.
     visual:
       permalink: "/img/editing-top-bar.gif"
       alt: Dev workflow
     features:
     - name: WYSIWYG & Markdown
     - name: Snippets & Blocks
-    - name: Drafts
+    - name: Mobile Version
   - headline: Preview
     textline: |
-      Previewing allows to take the guessing out of your editing and makes it easy to share your project with your team and clients.
+      Take the guessing out of your editing, with previews you always know exactly what your site will look like.
+Quickly share your project with your team and clients.
     visual:
       permalink: "/img/preview.gif"
       alt: Dev workflow
     features:
     - name: Shareable Preview
+    - name: Custom Preview Commands
   - headline: Publish
     textline: |
       Forestry can build and deploy your site to your host on every change.
 Further optimize the content on its way out by running gems or custom scripts.